Next Start

 Intercooler

-To combat this increase in temperature, an intercooler should be used to lower air temperatures before they enter the engine.
+To combat the increase in temperature, an intercooler should be used to lower air temperatures before they enter the engine.
 The drop in temperature will also reduce the risk of engine knock and detonation, which can be very destructive to your engine!

-Extra Fuel Supply
+Extra fuel Supply

-Computer Tuning
+Computer tuning

 Regulations